 While search engines are getting much smarter, more efficient and overall better at ‘screening’ content, they still pale in comparison to people’s inherent ability to pick out the nuances and meaning of content.
 So it’s important to send the right signals to search engines and make those signals as easy to understand as possible.

-Content quality comes down to relevance for clients, and there’s no better way to target client interests than through keywords.
+According to SEO Agency Bing Digital, content quality comes down to relevance for clients, and there’s no better way to target client interests than through keywords.
 Every search begins with someone typing keywords into a search box and ends with them clicking on one of the sites listed in the search results.
 If your site doesn’t include the keywords or closely related phrases on web pages, in meta-data or inbound link anchor text, you’re not giving the search engines (or buyers) the information they need to understand your site’s relevance for that search query.

 While Google’s latest announcement about the decreased importance of links is significant, it is far too soon to write off quality links altogether.
 Crawling links is an important way for search engines to discover content, thus the more links pointing to your site (from relevant, quality sources), the more opportunities the search engines have to find your content.